sider/sider-docs/docs/tools/python/pylint.md

 ### `target`

 This option allows you to specify files or directories to analyze via Pylint.
+Glob format is also available.
 If you specify multiple targets, configure as follows:

 ```yaml
 linter: